rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 ### Implicit vs explicit

-**Information is implicit when it is *implied* but not *expressed*.** The potential ergonomic wins are pretty easy to see: information that's *implied* is easy to forget to write down, and writing it down feels like a distraction that adds unhelpful noise to code; leaving it implicit reduces that friction.
+**Information is implicit when it is *implied* but not *expressed*.** The potential ergonomic wins are pretty easy to see: forcing you to write down information that's obvious (because it's already implied) is a pain, because it adds distracting noise and is easy to forget.
+Allowing you to leave it implicit reduces that friction.
 Yet implicitness gets a bad rap, with Python going so far as to state "explicit is better than implicit" as a core design rule.
 Why?

 Implicitness can be very powerful.
 After all, the compiler knows a *lot* about your code, and it's possible to leverage that to inject behavior in all kinds of